pkc16/example-repo/README.md

 # Example Repository
-This is a sample repository

-"Hello World"
+This repository is used for testing only.
+There are no code files in here.